 Exciting trends in precision health are reshaping the medical landscape at both the primary and specialty care levels.
-Innovations and clinical advancements are enabling more genetic insights than ever before – and that momentum will only increase in the years to come.
+Innovations and clinical management advancements are enabling more genetic insights than ever before – and that momentum will only increase in the years to come.

 Today, oncologists can identify targeted therapies for certain patients using only a blood sample, rather than a traditional tumor biopsy.
 In both specialty and primary care clinics, a patient’s medications can be tailored to their unique genetic makeup.
 In the future, ongoing research into the complex underpinnings of common diseases, such as cardiovascular disease, may pave the way for improved risk assessment and prevention.
 And the continued development of gene and cell therapies will offer hope to more and more patients.

-Keeping up with this level of innovation is no easy feat for healthcare providers or payors.
+Keeping up with this level of innovation is no easy feat for precision healthcare providers or payors.
 More than 175,000 genetic tests and testing products are on the market, with more than 10 new tests and therapies introduced daily.
 This pace of change challenges providers’ and payors’ ability to make medically appropriate and cost-effective decisions.

 1. Deliver genetics expertise to clinicians at the point of care.

 With so many genetic tests and therapies on the market, it’s not realistic to expect payors or providers to have the in-house expertise needed to determine whether a test or therapy is clinically indicated and medically appropriate for a particular patient.
-A decision-support model for genetic testing products – provided within the framework of a prior authorization process and backed by a multidisciplinary team covering all genetic subspecialties – is a value differentiator for both payors and providers.
+A decision-support model for genetic testing products – provided within the framework of a prior authorization process and backed by a multidisciplinary team covering all genetic subspecialties – is a value differentiator for both payors and precision healthcare providers.

 Most prior authorization processes for genetic testing are designed to simply provide a “yes” or “no” answer to requests.
 These answers typically do not include decision support features that could help pinpoint whether the patient may benefit from a different test based on the clinical scenario.
 The reason: payors usually do not have the level of resources needed to provide this type of support, such as a team of genetics specialists on staff.